Minneapolis stores looted as mayhem erupts following gunman's suicide: police

 "As officers approached, he produced a handgun and shot himself," Elder told Fox News.

 Looting inside downtown businesses occurred after the shooting, Elder said, but no details were available.
 Officers were beginning to make arrests, he said.
+Videos posted to social media appeared to show people smashing windows and breaking into businesses to steal merchandise.

 WARNING: GRAPHIC LANGUAGE

+Hennepin County Sheriff David Hutchinson told reporters downtown that deputies were assisting the Minneapolis Police Department.
+He urged people to go home and obtain the facts of the case before jumping to conclusions about what happened hours earlier.

+"When the police do things wrong we need to hold them accountable, but this is not the case," he told reporters.
+"We as the police, the Sheriff's Office did nothing wrong tonight."

-Mayor Jacob Frey pleaded for everyone to go home via Twitter.
-Gov Tim Walz tweeted that the Minnesota State Patrol was sending personnel to address the growing violence.
+Gov. Tim Walz tweeted that the Minnesota State Patrol was sending personnel to address the growing violence.

 CLICK HERE TO GET THE FOX NEWS APP